manarifz/Data-Science/README.md

-# Project 2 Data Science : Socioeconomic Determinants of Poverty in Malaysia: Insights from Income and Expenditure Trends
+# Project 2 Data Science : Socioeconomic Determinants of Poverty in Malaysia

 ## **Introduction**